-(See appendix A) The Artis broadent included consumptionabilities, at Schange holich the new Page 19 or for information.
+(See appendix A) The the Secretary included conservice white, of Subange which the new page 19 on for information.

 1.11 Flight Recorder

 N807FT was equipped with a Sundstrand Model Part Number 981-6009-011 Flight Data Recorder (FDR) Serial Number 2839.
 The recorder showed no outward evidence of damage.
 A readout was made of the whole flight from departure in Singapore to impact at Subang.